potsawee/selfcheckgpt/README.md

 SelfCheckGPT
 =====================================================
 - Project page for our paper "[SelfCheckGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models](https://arxiv.org/abs/2303.08896)"
-- The paper on arxiv has recently been updated on 5 May 2023 to include SelfCheckGPT with n-gram experiments, and the dataset has been annotated further to include 238 passages.
+- The paper has recently been updated on arxiv on 8 May 2023 to include SelfCheckGPT with n-gram experiments, proxy LLM approach with LLaMA, and the dataset has been annotated further to include 238 passages.

 ![](demo/diagram.drawio.png)